virtual-labs/exp-visual-memory-iiith/experiment/aim.md

 ## Aim
-The aim of this experiment is to investigate working memory capacity using the N-Back task.
-The experiment aims to provide participants with a deeper understanding of working memory and its limitations, as well as the opportunity to experience and analyze their own working memory performance.
+The aim of this experiment is to explore the concept of working memory and its capacity using the **N-Back task**.
+This experiment allows participants to actively engage with their working memory by completing tasks that require real-time information retention and processing.
+The goal is to help participants understand how working memory functions, recognize its limitations, and analyze their own performance in relation to cognitive load and task difficulty.